 • abdominal pain, diarrhea;

-• precipitation of salts in the biliary and urinary tract;
+• precipitation of salts in the bile and urinary tracts;

-• changes in the blood - a decrease in erythrocytes, platelets, leukocytes.
+• changes in the blood - decrease in red blood cells, platelets, leukocytes.

-Ceftriaxone has proven its effectiveness (about 74% of successful treatment) in such diseases:
+Ceftriaxone has proven its effectiveness (about 74% successful treatment) for such diseases:

 • bronchi and lungs - bronchitis, pneumonia, abscess, accumulation of pus in the pleural cavity;

-• ear, throat, nose - tonsillitis, sinusitis, acute;
+• ear, throat, nose – sore throat, sinusitis, acute;

-• skin and soft tissue infections - pyoderma, phlegmon, abscess, carbuncle;
+• infections of the skin and soft tissues - pyoderma, phlegmon, abscess, carbuncle;

 • pelvic diseases – endometritis;